Energy democracy takes off in Greece – DW – 02/19/2024

 "This doesn't happen," says Vrettos.
 "We're not really sure where the process gets stuck.
 The utility claims that the distribution network operator (DSO) is not sending the proper data, while the DSO says that it has sent the data but that the supplier is not doing the metering."

-This is a kink that Hyperion has to iron out if it expects other energy communities to follow its lead.
+This is a kink that Hyperion will have to iron out if it expects other energy communities to follow its lead.

 Edited by: Paul Hockenos, Rüdiger Rossig and Aingeal Flanagan